THE ELI PROJECT

 The Exploring Leadership Internship (ELI) Project was a pilot initiative of the Minnesota Annual Conference's Board of Ordained Ministry in 2015 to identify, encourage, and support young adults who are exploring a call to ordained ministry.
-The program continued in 2016 with a second group of interns, and applications will be accepted in early 2017 for the third round of interns.
+The program has since continued, and applications are now being accepted for the fifth round of interns.

-Through the Exploring Leadership Internship program, or “The ELI Project,” up to 10 young adults are selected to participate in a learning experience each summer.
-After gathering for a week of orientation, which will include a seminary visit, leadership assessments, and an opportunity to learn about the United Methodist Church, each intern will be placed at a host church for eight weeks.
+Through the Exploring Leadership Internship program, or “The ELI Project,” up to 12 young adults are selected to participate in a learning experience each summer.
+After gathering for an orientation, which will include a seminary visit, leadership assessments, and an opportunity to learn about The United Methodist Church, each intern will be placed at a host church for 10 weeks.
 Over that period, the host congregation will invite the intern to gain hands-on experience by preaching and/or lead a Bible study or devotional, planning worship, becoming involved in a social justice or community outreach ministry, observing leadership development/discipleship ministry at the host site, and providing pastoral care.
 By being involved in a wide variety of ministerial contexts, the intern will have a taste-and-see experience of what it really means to be a pastor at a local church.

 The ELI Project was made possible thanks to a grant through the global United Methodist Church's Young Clergy Initiative (YCI).
 The program aims to deepen a culture of call within the Minnesota Conference--one that invites people of all ages to explore how God is calling them to serve the church and that provides tools to help them answer that call and engage in ministry leadership.
 The Minnesota Conference is committed to developing missional leaders through a system that begins before confirmation, extends past ordination, and has a variety of entry points along the way.
 Congregations, meanwhile, are invited to deepen the culture of call within their own walls by identifying and nurturing those who exhibit gifts for ordained or lay leadership.